Not to be semantically confused with :

 Yellow Star Thistle, Potato plants and many in the the Pea Family of plants.
 Potatoes, Corn, Lentils, Rice, Wheat, Mushrooms and Soybeans all manufacture several chlorinated benzodiazepines, including the commercial drug diazepam (Valium) and are to be found in mammalian brains as a direct result of eating these foodstuffs.

 Halogens such as chlorine in organohalides increase lipophilicity and hence increase bioavailability.
 Halogens on benzene rings, for example, also block metabolism by deactivating the entire ring against metabolic oxidation.
 This may be some of the reasons why halogens are incorporated into some plant compounds.
-This, and their increased toxicity towards invading organisms and pathogens.
+This, and their increased toxicity which the plants probably use to defend themselves from invading organisms.